andreav/swgit/doc/overview.rst

 Simplifying git usage for newbies
 ---------------------------------

-  1. When I first met git, together with the great power of the tool, immediately I perceived the possibility of inadvertently destroying my 'origin' repository with a *wrong push*.

-     Many *Deny Scenarios* are implemented to:
+  1. Many *Deny Scenarios* are implemented to:

        * Avoid dangerous behaviors/commands

        * Force user following built-in workflows

-  2. Moreover, I think git sometimes groups any SCM functionality under unnatural commands.

-       * Deleting a tag remotely is done by pushing an empty reference on 'origin'

-       * Despite of *git branch* command, switching branch is done by *git checkout*
+  2. Some operations are automatically carried out by the tool:

+       * tracking branches when necessary

+       * pulling repository to guarantee fast-forward pushes

        * ...

-     | It is perfectly understandable when accepting git philosophy, but
-       at the beginning, I spent so much time looking for the correct command to invoke.
-     | swgit also endeavors reducing these aspects, tricky for newbies.
+  3. Some functionalities are moved under logical command they belong to:

+       * Deleting a tag remotely is done by ``swgit tag`` command instead of pushing an empty reference on 'origin'

+       * Moving around repository is realized by ``swgit branch`` command, instead of ``git checkout``

+       * ...

-  3. Well defined workflows are supported in order to shorten and simplify development when following them. (:doc:`workflows`)
+  4. Well defined workflows are supported in order to shorten and simplify development when following them. (:doc:`workflows`)